 Unlike ICRs that are based primarily on the probability of default by the relevant issuer, issue ratings are assigned based on both the default probability and the recovery prospects of the relevant debt issue.
-Therefore, a rating assigned to a specific debt issue could differ from the ICR assigned to the issuer of that specific debt issue.
+Therefore, a rating assigned to a specific debt issue could differ from the ICR assigned to the respective issuer.
 However, an issue rating is still based primarily on the ICR assigned to the relevant issuer, or the guarantor of the debt issue.
-The ICR on the issuer or guarantor of the debt issue must first be determined to reflect the probability of default by the issuer or the guarantor before a rating can be assigned to the debt issue.
+The ICR on the issuer or guarantor must first be determined to reflect the probability of default by the issuer or the guarantor before a rating can be assigned to the debt issue.
 Once the ICR is determined, a notch up or notch down from the ICR may then be applied to reflect the priority of claims and/or recovery prospects of the debt issue.